-Eliza is an illustrator, designer and mother.
+Eliza is an illustrator, author and mother.

 She also writes and illustrates a blog “Missing the Mark”, a deeply personal and all too human exploration of a mother’s journey navigating the education system and everyday life with a child who can’t go to school.